Instructor: Joshua Drew

 Journal Readings: Wallace, Alfred Russell.
 “On the physical geography of the Malay Archipelago.”
 The Journal of the Royal Geographical Society of London 33 (1863): 217-234.

-Week 2 January 25th: Quantifying Biodiversity
+Week 2 January 25th: What is the Scale for Conservation

 Week 3 February 1st: Island Biogeography

 Journal Readings: Diamond, Jared M. “Biogeographic kinetics: estimation of relaxation times for avifaunas of southwest Pacific islands.”
 Proceedings of the National Academy of Sciences 69.11 (1972): 3199-3203.

 Week 4 February 8th: Fortress Conservation vs. Poverty Alleviation